Bjedne/css-frameworks-ca/README.md

 ![image](https://github.com/Bjedne/runeterra5e/assets/126247097/435bf986-fd53-4d2e-9a2e-19780f3ac008)
 MiniTalks is a social platform intended for users with a particular interest for miniature painting to connect, share creations and get inspired.

+This project intends for the user to:
+- Register an account using either a noroff.no or a stud.noroff.no as the email address.
+- Log in to the site with the registered user.
+- View other posts through a feed page, see who the author is and how many reactions it has gotten.
+- Search and filter posts.
+- View specific posts.
+- Create, edit and delete their own posts.

 ## Built With

 For this project so far I've used: